Transition to University

 An Open Mind

 University will expose you to new ideas and ways of doing things.
-Consider these new approaches carefully and completely instead of dismissing them right away.
+Consider these new approaches carefully and completely.
 The views of your professors, university staff, and fellow students are based on training, experience, and study; theirs are “informed opinions.”
 This is what you have come to university to get: the training that is needed for you to develop educated and informed views.
 And you will – if you keep an open mind.

-Furthermore, be open to online learning.
-It may be unfamiliar or uncomfortable to you now, but there are staff and student mentors available to help you to navigate the online learning system, the library, and other useful digital tools you will use for research, writing, studying, and participating in class.
+Furthermore, be open to new ways of learning.
+It may feel unfamiliar or uncomfortable to you at first, but there are staff and student mentors available to help you to navigate the university learning environment, including finding your way around campus, exploring the library, and becoming familiar with other useful tools you will use for research, writing, studying, and participating in class.

 Openness to Taking Risks and Making Mistakes

 Don’t be afraid of making errors; just be sure to learn from them.
-Instead of thinking solely about marks, concentrate on doing your very best work; the marks will follow.
+Instead of thinking solely about marks, try your best to concentrate on doing your very best work; the marks will follow.

 Persistence